labintsev/ladd-and-weights/paper_en.md

 # Results

-A machine with the following characteristics was used for experiments:
+A computer with the following characteristics was used for experiments:
 - CPU Ryzen 5 2700 RAM 32 GB;
 - GPU RTX3090 RAM 24 GB.
 - Ubuntu 24.04, python 3.9, ultralitics 8.2.28.